christianalfoni/EmptyBox/posts/2015_09_22_Introducing-Cerebral.md

 };
 ```

-Remember that testing is not only to verify that a logic runs as intended.
+Remember that testing is not only to verify that logic runs as intended.
 It also protects your from other developers, and yourself, making changes that breaks the application.

 ### Reusability